 Chase Freedom Unlimited®: Best for travel

-- Rewards: 5 percent cash back on travel purchased through Chase Ultimate Rewards; 5 percent back on Lyft purchases (through March 2022); 3 percent on dining and drug store purchases; 1.5 percent back on everything else
+- Rewards: 5 percent cash back on travel purchased through Chase Ultimate Rewards; 5 percent back on Lyft purchases (through March 2022); 5 percent cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year; 3 percent on dining and drug store purchases; 1.5 percent back on everything else

 - Welcome offer: $200 cash bonus when you spend $500 within three months of account opening

 - Annual fee: $0

 - APR: 14.99 percent to 23.74 percent, variable

 The Chase Freedom Unlimited® may not be quite as deluxe as the Chase Sapphire Reserve®, but it’s still a great travel rewards credit card for borrowers who may be deterred by the latter’s hefty annual fee.
 The Chase Freedom Unlimited earns cardmembers 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 3 percent back on dining and drugstore purchases and a flat 1.5 percent cash back on everything else (making it a versatile rewards credit card for frequent travelers).